zblz/naima/docs/installation.rst

 The `Anaconda python distribution <http://continuum.io/downloads>`_ allows to easily set up a fully working scientific Python distribution in any Linux or Mac machine, even without root access.
-Once Anaconda is set up, ``naima`` and all of its dependencies can be installed in an Anaconda distribution through the Astropy conda channel::
+Once Anaconda is set up, Naima and all of its dependencies can be installed in an Anaconda distribution through the Astropy conda channel::